StarbzYT/Recursion/Recursion.md

 The time complexity, in Big O notation, for each function, is in numerical order: The first function is being called recursively n times before reaching base case so its O(n) (linear time).

 It shows up a lot and many functions built into python are recursive, including algorithms!

+Base Case:
+The condition when the recursion ends.
+It does not run infinitely!

+The two important conditions are the base case and the different inputs required to call the function over and over until the base case is reached.